Open-Data-Product-Initiative/v4.1/source/includes/_datagovernance.md

       "dpaURL":"http://192.168.10.1/dpaconditions"
 		},

-    "dataSecurity": {
+    "dataSecurity":{
-      "encryption": "Data in transit is encrypted using the TLS 1.2 protocol with AES-256 encryption.
-Data at rest is encrypted using industry-standard AES-256 encryption algorithms.", "authentication": "Users are initially identified through a username and password combination during API key acquisition.
-Multi-factor authentication (MFA) is not currently employed but is being considered for future implementation.", "vulnerabilities": "Security vulnerabilities are identified through regular automated scans and user-reported issues.
+      "encryption":"Data in transit is encrypted using the TLS 1.2 protocol with AES-256 encryption.
+Data at rest is encrypted using industry-standard AES-256 encryption algorithms.", "authentication":"Users are initially identified through a username and password combination during API key acquisition.
+Multi-factor authentication (MFA) is not currently employed but is being considered for future implementation.", "vulnerabilities":"Security vulnerabilities are identified through regular automated scans and user-reported issues.
 A dedicated security team reviews and addresses these vulnerabilities.
-We have a vulnerability management process in place.", "securityCertificatesAndAudits": "Our data product has undergone an annual security audit by a third-party firm, and we hold a SOC 2 Type II certification.
-The current certification is valid until December 31, 2024.", "resilience": "In case of data breaches, we have a disaster recovery plan that includes data backups with daily snapshots.
-DDoS attacks are mitigated through a combination of traffic filtering and load balancing.", "monitoring": "Log data is securely stored in an isolated environment with restricted access.
-We use real-time monitoring tools to detect anomalies, and automated alerts are triggered for any suspicious activities.", "updates": "Security vulnerabilities are patched within 48 hours of discovery.
+We have a vulnerability management process in place.", "securityCertificatesAndAudits":"Our data product has undergone an annual security audit by a third-party firm, and we hold a SOC 2 Type II certification.
+The current certification is valid until December 31, 2024.", "resilience":"In case of data breaches, we have a disaster recovery plan that includes data backups with daily snapshots.
+DDoS attacks are mitigated through a combination of traffic filtering and load balancing.", "monitoring":"Log data is securely stored in an isolated environment with restricted access.
+We use real-time monitoring tools to detect anomalies, and automated alerts are triggered for any suspicious activities.", "updates":"Security vulnerabilities are patched within 48 hours of discovery.
 Users are notified of security updates through email, and a dedicated changelog is maintained on our website."
     },
-    "compliance": {
+    "compliance":{
-      "regulations": "Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training": "Users need to receive training on data access policies and security best practices.", "guidelines": "The data governance practices and guidelines are defined and followed to maintain data integrity and security."
+      "regulations":"Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training":"Users need to receive training on data access policies and security best practices.", "guidelines":"The data governance practices and guidelines are defined and followed to maintain data integrity and security."
     }
   }
 }